-Updated Information: The applicant and staff held several meetings discussing the issues between the two parties which resulted in agreement on a number of items.
+Updated Information: The applicant and staff held several meetings discussing the issues between the two parties which resulted in agreement on most all items.
 However, the major issue that remains is the maximum project density.
-The applicant is seeking 25.5 or 28.9 units/per acre and wants the choice to be at the applicant's option.
+The applicant is seeking 25.5 or 28.9 units/per acre depending on the applicant's choice of two development options.
 Staff and the applicant differ on the interpretation of the Comprehensive Plan and applicable sections of the LDC that determine maximum project densities.

 On October 6th, City Staff initiated and sent the applicant a proposed new Section 10 to be included within the MPD Development Agreement.
-Staff' in their professional planning opinion suggested that if eight development standards were implemented within the project, and the project was limited to 18.3 units/acre, Staff would consider the project consistent with the Comprehensive Plan and the LDC; and specifically, with Comprehensive Plan Policy 1.1.2.2.
-Staff's proposed eight standards are attached as Exhibit "A."
+Staff's professional planning opinion suggested that if eight development standards were implemented within the project, and the project was limited to 18.3 units/acre, Staff could consider the project consistent with the Comprehensive Plan and the LDC; and specifically, with Comprehensive Plan Policy 1.1.2.2.
+Staff's proposed eight development standards are attached in the Staff report as Exhibit "A."